dapr/python-sdk/examples/secret_store/README.md

-# Example - Secret Store
+# Example - Retrieve a secret from a secret store

 This example utilizes a local secret store to show how to retrieve secrets using dapr It creates a dapr client and calls the `get_secret` method in the `DaprClient`.